Trinidad and Tobago passport: History

 Prior to independence in 1962, Trinidad and Tobago was a crown colony, and British passports were used.

 In 2007, a new machine-readable passport was launched by the government of Trinidad and Tobago to replace the existing passport.
 The new passport features the Caribbean Community logo along with many changes to the images adorned on it.

 Presently, biometric or e-passports are not available but in late 2024, the Immigration division at the Ministry of National Security has been authorized to begin the transition.

+A new fee structure was implemented effective January 1, 2026, doubling the previous costs.

 Application

 A citizen of Trinidad and Tobago can apply for a passport by either: